aous72/OpenJPH/README.md

 # Related #

 The standard is available [here](https://www.itu.int/rec/T-REC-T.814/en).
-It is currently free of charge; I do not know if this is temporary or permanent.
+It is currently free of charge; I do not know if this is temporary or permanent -- **Update 25/12/2019**: it is no longer available free of charge.

 The associate site [openjph.org](https://openjph.org) serves as a blog.
 It currently host the [javascript](https://openjph.org/javascript/demo.html) demo of the decoder; the webpage demonstrates that the library can be compiled to javascript, and can run inside a web-browser.
 Any browser supporting webassembly can be used to view this webpage; examples include Firefox, Chrome, Safari, and Edge, on a desktop, mobile, or tablet.